MAC1105C – Notes for Advisors

 • Please see “Who should take MAC1105C?” above for guidance on placement.

-• Please consider the difference among the four MAC1105C modalities; F2F, blended online live and fully online; and advise students that greater independent initiative is required for blended, online live and online than for F2F.
+• Please consider the difference among the three MAC1105C modalities; F2F, online live and fully online; and advise students that greater independent initiative is required for online live and online than for F2F.
 Generally speaking, fully online is not recommended for students with a history of needing a lot of instructor-student interaction in a math class; fully online courses require the student to be highly motivated to read and learn independently using the provided resources and technology.
 Online Live students also require a comfort with technology, but this modality offers interaction with instructors.
-Blended students must also demonstrate an ability to be self-motivated and learn and work independently on their own.
-Since "in-class" time is 40% less, students will need to account for the lost in-class seat time by completing additional assignments (“pre-class” quizzes) and learning on their own.

 Required materials: